chameleonhead/stratrack/libs/mql-interpreter/README.md

 methods, including constructors, destructors and operator overloads like `operator+`.
 Only the method signatures are stored; method bodies are ignored during execution.
+Fields and methods may be marked `static`, and methods may be marked `virtual`.
+These flags are captured and appear in the runtime so you can inspect class layouts.
 A parameter can be prefixed with `&` to indicate it is passed by reference.
 Arrays are always treated as references.
 The runtime stores this information for each parameter.